ccochrane/emotionTranscripts/README.md

 (15) coderReliability.PDF - The graph of coder reliability coefficients (from Step 14).
 [TO ADD AT OFFICE]

-(16) /Hansard - The xml files for the entire Hansard record stored in the contemporary format, which extends back to the 39th (2006) Parliament.
+(16) /Hansard - The files for Hansard stored in the contemporary .xml format, which extends back to the 39th (2006) Parliament.